-Any vegan thinking about transforming the favorite baked goods into a vegan-friendly treat has learned that the most challenging part is finding an egg replacer that eliminates the egg without making the taste worse.
+Any vegan thinking about transforming their favorite baked goods into a vegan-friendly treat has learned that the most challenging part is finding an egg replacer that eliminates the egg without making the taste worse.

 It’s a tall order, especially when you consider that eggs have several functions when it comes to baking:

-- they add moisture,
+• they add moisture,

-- eggs hold the treat together,
+• eggs hold the treat together,

-- they have some leavening (or rising) power as well.
+• they have some leavening (or rising) power as well.

 Here’s your best guide to replacing eggs in your favorite vegan-friendly treats you bake in your affordable toaster oven.